Balloon bickering over Biden's actions, China's intentions

 Turner was on NBC’s “Meet the Press,” Rubio was on ABC’s “This Week” and CNN’s “State of the Union,” Mullen was on ABC and Gallagher appeared on Fox News Channel’s “Sunday Morning Futures.”

-Associated Press writers Mike Balsamo and Tara Copp contributed to this report
+Associated Press writers Michael Balsamo and Tara Copp contributed to this report.

 Copyright 2023 The Associated Press.
 All rights reserved.
 This material may not be published, broadcast, rewritten or redistributed without permission.